 Stem Cell Working Group

-Prof. Fikrettin Şahin / Executive / TÜBA Principal Member / Yeditepe University, Faculty of Engineering, Head of Genetics and Bioengineering Department
+Prof. Fikrettin Şahin / Executive / TÜBA Full Member / Head of the Department of enetics and Bioengineering, Faculty of Engineering, Yeditepe University

-Prof. Sevim Aydın / Ankara University, Faculty of Medicine, Department of Histology and Embryology
+Prof. Sevim Aydın / Ankara University, Histology and Embryology

-Prof. Alp Can / Ankara University, Faculty of Medicine, Department of Histology and Embryology, Department of Stem Cell Commission
+Prof. Alp Can / Ankara University, Histology and Embryology, Ministry of Health Stem Cell Commission

-Prof. Y. Murat Elçin / Ankara University, Faculty of Science, Department of Biochemistry, Department of Stem Cells and Regenerative Medicine
+Prof. Y. Murat Elçin / Ankara University, Faculty of Science, Department of Biochemistry, Division of Stem Cell and Regenerative Medicine

-Asst.
-Prof. Zeynep Burçin Gönen / Erciyes University, GENKÖK Genome and Stem Cell Center Deputy Director
+Assoc.
+Dr. Zeynep Burçin Gönen / Erciyes University GENKÖK Genome and Stem Cell Centre Deputy Director

-Prof. Erdal Karaöz / Vice Rector of İstinye University, Faculty of Medicine, Department of Histology and Embryology, Stem Cell and Tissue Engineering Research and Application Center, Liv Hospital, Regenerative Medical Center
+Prof. Erdal Karaöz / Istinye University Vice Rector, Histology and Embryology, Stem Cell and Tissue Engineering Research and Application Centre, Private Liv Hospital, Regenerative Medicine Centre

-Prof. Ercüment Ovalı / Acıbadem University, Acıbadem Labcell Laboratory and Cord Blood Bank Manager
+Prof. Ercüment Ovalı / Acıbadem University, Director of Acıbadem Labcell Laboratory and Cord Blood Bank

-Prof. Gülperi Öktem / Ege University, Department of Histology and Embryology, Institute of Health Sciences, Head of Stem Cell Division
+Prof. Gülperi Öktem / Ege University, Institute of Histology and Embryology, Institute of Health Sciences, Head of Stem Cell Department

-Prof. Hayri Özsan / Dokuz Eylül University, Faculty of Medicine, Department of Hematology, President of the Turkish Society of Hematology
+Prof. Hayri Özsan / Dokuz Eylül University, Hematology, President of the Turkish Society of Hematology